irdazh/house-price-prediction/README.md

-# (Boring) House Price Prediciton
+# (Not So Boring) House Price Prediction
-Predict housing price using regression models and build an interactive dashboard with Streamlit.
+A web-based ML app that predicts house prices based on user-selected features.
+Built using Streamlit, scikit-learn, xgboost, and pandas.
+It's kinda fun tbh.

 ## Project Overview
-This project uses the **Ames Housing Dateset** from Kaggle Competition to build a machine learnig model that predicts home prices based on various features like square footage, number of rooms, and location.
+This project uses the **Ames Housing Dateset** from Kaggle Competition to build a machine learning model that predicts home prices based on various features like house's quality, number of rooms, and location.
 The final result is deployed in a dashboard using **Streamlit**.

-## Goals
+## ML Lifecycle
 - Explore data and visualize key patterns
 - Clean and preprocess the dataset
-- Train multiple models and evaluate performance
+- Train multiple models (linear, tree, and K-Nearest) and evaluate performance
 - Tune and select the best model
-- Create an interactive dashboard for prediction
+- Create an interactive Web App using Streamlit for prediction

 ## Dataset
 - Source: [Kaggle Competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)